SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Javascript/md-docs/express.md

 Step 2.
 Create tracing.js file

-You need to configure your service name.
-In this example, we have used `node_app`.
+This file will have your service name configued as value for `SERVICE_NAME`.

 ```js
 // tracing.js